csomakk/SonicView/README.md

 # SonicView

 The plan is to make this faster and better than Mac QuickView.
-Problem with it is that by pressing left arrow, i always lose my progress instead going back.
+Problem with it is that in some Finder setups pressing left arrow, makes you loose progress instead going to previous picture.
+The app caches next image, so its faster to view from network drives :)

 # Download